tglucksmann/buybitcoinworldwide.github.io/_kb/w_use-ledger-hw1-greenbits.md

 ![greenbits][3]{: .img-responsive .kb-helper .android-img-kb}

 {:refdef: .note}
 There is no watch-only mode.
-If you unplug your HW.1, you'll only be able to receive payments upon plugging it in against.
+If you unplug your HW.1, you'll only be able to receive payments upon plugging it in again.
 {: refdef}

 [1]: /img/kb/plugin.png